Handsworth Songs: Background

 Handsworth Songs was commissioned by Channel 4 for their series Britain: The Lie of the Land and won seven prizes internationally, including the John Grierson Award for Best Documentary (BFI).
 The production company used their now renowned methods of intermixing newsreel, still photos and a sound mosaic, creating an experimental multi-layered narrative.
-It gives accounts of those involved in or observing the 1985 riots and more significantly their personal reflections.

-Viewers create their own interpretation of narrative through navigation of the multi-faceted material presented, which is a direct response to the fragmented presentation of the story of the riots.
-Ann Ogidi, the author, sees it as a journey as if wandering through an art gallery with images of the 1950s.
+The documentary had voiceovers and music and a blend of different transitions to evoke the feeling of a trance.

+In the early 1980s Britain experienced economic decline and deep recession, which caused mass unemployment and rising house prices and stock market.
+This also led to racial tension.
+Riots also occurred in Brixton in 1981 and Handsworth in 1981.

+The film looks at how people from the Caribbean and South Asia came to Britain after World War II, hoping for a better life.
+These early immigrants worked hard to build new lives, but often faced racism and unfair treatment.
+The film shows how their memories—both hopeful and painful—still affect younger generations.

+The Black Audio Film Collective was founded in 1982 by seven young Black British artists and thinkers: John Akomfrah, Lina Gopaul, Reece Auguiste, Trevor Mathieson, Edward George, Avril Johnson, and Claire Joseph.
 In 1983 the Black Audio Film Collective came together to encourage a Black film culture within film and video, specifically looking at questions of Black representation, including colonial imagery and anti-racist/sexist film material.
 Their work includes Signs of Empire (1989), Images of Nationality and Handsworth Songs (1986).

 In an interview with Paul Gilroy and Jim Pines, the Black Audio Film Collective define the specific audience for their films as an imaginary construction, films made for Diasporic peoples, rather than simply Black people.
 This is almost a marketing strategy to help define where they might be shown.
 It analyses the limits of definition of an audience.

 Release

 The film had its premiere at the Birmingham Film and Television Festival on 24 October 1986.

+On Rotten Tomatoes, the film has a 100% score, based on 5 reviews.